j5v/markdown-todos/README.md

 `markdown-todos` gives you CSS for Markdown documents viewed in VSCode preview, to indicate the status of items in your nested todo lists.

 # Installation

 Find custom CSS code in the [`/src`](/src) folder.

 To affect only the current Markdown preview, paste the custom CSS code into a `<style>` tag in the Markdown source.
+[This is what I do - j5v]

 To affect all Markdown previews in the current VSCode workspace, or for all VSCode workspaces:
 1. Select **File** > **Preferences** > **Settings**.